baden03/t-minus-countdown/readme.txt

 == Description ==

 T(-) Countdown will display a highly customizable jQuery countdown timer as a sidebar widget or in a post or page using a shortcode.
 Perfect for informing one's website visitors of an upcoming event, such as a pending space voyage.
 Using Jedi Mind-tricks and CSS... but mostly CSS, the countdown timer is highly customizable for your viewing pleasure.
-A <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/documentation/'>complete listing of shortcode options</a> are available, as well as <a href='http://wordpress.org/support/plugin/jquery-t-countdown-widget'>free community</a> and <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/support/'>premium support</a>.
+A <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/documentation/'>complete listing of shortcode options</a> are available, as well as <a href='http://wordpress.org/support/plugin/jquery-t-countdown-widget'>free community</a> support.
 This plug-in was inspired by littlewebthings' CountDown jQuery plugin.
 Intergalactic planetary thanks to g2.de, siliconstudio.com and be.net/arturex for the included css styles.

 == Installation ==